When you share Shots on Target, include the definition so non-technical audiences understand the impact.

 How to interpret Shots on Target

-Use Shots on Target alongside related metrics in the shooting category to understand role fit and tactical impact.
+Use Shots on Target alongside related metrics in the attacking category to understand role fit and tactical impact.

 - Compare within the same competition or position group